FunnelKit

 Click on the Variations tab, and you will see the different IDs for every variation.

-copy variable product ID to create WooCommerce checkout URL
+Copy WooCommerce variable product ID to create direct checkout URL for variable product

 You can create a WooCommerce direct checkout URL with any of those IDs.
 For example, you want to create a direct link for a large blue t-shirt.
 The ID is #722, and the link will look like this: